danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - Add fade-in animations when scrolling down the homepage
 - Design a sidebar and dynamically display other relevant blog posts
 - Make the site responsive
-- Remove the word 'post' from the codebase - I prefer the term 'article' and it should be consistent for clarity
+- ~~Remove the word 'post' from the codebase - I prefer the term 'article' and it should be consistent for clarity~~
+- ~~Display article tags on single article page~~
+- ~~Display article tags on home page~~
 - ~~Limit article previews to 5 most recent on home page~~
 - ~~This article: **HTML & CSS by Jon Duckett.
 Is it still relevant?** isn't displaying in full for some reason, possibly because I pasted it from Notion.
 Fix this error.
 Solution: wrote a function to find and replace problem characters a weird apostrophe that isn't an apostrope, and an nbsb that looks like a space.
 Removed question marks from the path~~
 - ~~Add a `removeProblemCharacters` function to `public/main.js` to prevent problems in `articles.json`~~